Using the social web, Oslo 25/10 - live notes

-Anders Brenna to Colin: isn't one of the biggest problems that media is so far behind on everything that's happening, so behind the curve?
-Colin agrees completely, says: What sets journalists apart from citizen journalists and bloggers is a certain skillset: like investigative skills, training in ethics etc, that's what sets journos apart.
+Anders Brenna to Colin: Isn't one of the biggest problems that media is so far behind on everything that's happening, so behind the curve?
+Colin agrees completely, says: What sets journalists apart from citizen journalists and bloggers is a certain skill set: like investigative skills, training in ethics etc, that's what sets journalists apart.
 I believe this is what can save the newspaper industry and something the industry should invest more in.

 See also Ingeborg's comprehensive bilingual notes from the first half of the seminar here.

 Update 29 October 2008: I've blogged my notes from my talk this day on "Using the social web: an introduction to distributed conversations and the benefits of beat blogging" here.